anttisalonen/progbook/rst/ajax.rst

     x += 5;
     document.getElementById("foo").value = x;

 Line 1 is executed before line 2, which is executed before line 3.
 Asynchronous execution changes this.
-Instead we have something like this (not real Javascript code):
+Instead we have something like this (not real JavaScript code):

 .. code-block:: js
     :linenos: